SFDO-Tooling/CumulusCI/docs/robot.rst

 Get Started
 -----------

 The test that comes with CumulusCI opens a browser and performs some automation.
-For that to work, you need to install Chrome, and a driver for your specific version of Chrome.
+For that to work, you need to install `Chrome <https://www.google.com/chrome/>`_, and a driver for your specific version of Chrome.
 We don't ship this driver by default because browser versions are continually updating, and different platforms require different drivers.

-Install Chrome on your machine in the default location (which you likely do already), and download the appropriate driver from the `chromedriver download page <https://chromedriver.chromium.org/downloads>`_.
+If you don't already have Chrome on your machine, download and install it in the default location, and then download the appropriate driver from the `chromedriver download page <https://chromedriver.chromium.org/downloads>`_.
 Download the latest stable version that corresponds to your Chrome version, and place it where Robot can find it.
 This usually means ``/usr/local/bin`` for Linux and OSX-based systems.
 (It can go anywhere as long as it's on your PATH.)

 For more information, see `Getting Started <https://sites.google.com/chromium.org/driver/getting-started?authuser=0>`_ on the chromedriver website.

 .. admonition:: Fun Fact

-    You can skip this step and see Robot in action with CumulusCI.
+    You can skip this step and still see Robot in action with CumulusCI.
 The tests will fail, but you can still see what it's like to run a test, and the output that it produces.

 You Get a Test!
 And You Get a Test!